 Erik Truffaz is 56 years old.
 He plays the trumpet.
 He’s on Blue Note… France.
 He’s not hyped in the United States much.
 I only knew of him from copping his 2000 album, The Mask, from fellow KRTU radio host J.C.
 Pagan after he found the album while shopping in Brazil (if memory serves).
 The guy is a big deal, but one of those big deals that literally doesn’t in America.
-It should because if his Friday, July 8th performance at the Monument National is any proof, Truffaz’ quartet is one of the most forward-thinking groups in jazz today.
+It should because if his Friday, July 8th performance at the Monument National for the Montreal Jazzfest is any proof, Truffaz’ quartet is one of the most forward-thinking groups in jazz today.

 From the moment Benoît Corboz started playing the clavinet, this had all the feeling of a different kind of show.
 It’s hard not to think of Jason Lindner’s Now Vs. Now or Dave Douglas’ High Risk.
 The music pulses, rushes, exhilarates.
 Drummer Arthur Hnatek is a new addition to this band, appearing on Truffaz’ latest album, Doni Doni.
 Hnatek has been noted for his brilliance and versatility before, backing Tigran Hamasyan and his tricky style of play.
 Hearing him in this context is a surprise, not because it’s so unexpected, but because this group makes so many unexpected choices altogether.